Welcome to Macs Adventure

 Follow the River Spey to both the Aberlour and Cardhu distilleries en route to the hamlet of Ballindalloch.
 The walking is a through a mix of atmospheric woodland with hidden waterfalls utilising a disused railway track bed.

-The Speyside Whisky Trail passes 13 distilleries and there is the opportunity to visit at least 6.
+The Speyside Whisky Trail passes many distilleries, on this trip there is opportunity to visit at least 6.
 Below is a brief description to some of the most famous:

-At the junction of the River Spey and the River Lour the distillery get’s it’s name from the Gaelic for ’mouth of the chattering burn’.
-Taste the wort and wash and nose the different fractions of the spirit run.Aberlour Distillery
+At the junction of the River Spey and the River Lour the distillery gets it’s name from the Gaelic for ’mouth of the chattering burn’.
+Taste the wort and wash and nose the different fractions of the spirit run.Aberlour Distillery official website.

 One of the highlights of this walking holiday is the high standard of the accommodation you will enjoy.
 The hotels, inns, guesthouses and B&B’s we use are hand-picked to ensure that you enjoy every minute of your stay.
 All offer a warm welcome to walkers, traditional hospitality and delicious local food.
 We do recommend that you book this trip early as the area is always popular and the hotels and inns do fill up early, especially in high season.
 You will find descriptions, photos and weblinks to a selection of the accommodation below.